dsutclif/Prompt-Suite/README.md

-# Prompt Library Chrome Extension
+# Prompt Suite Chrome Extension

 A Chrome MV3 extension that provides a native side panel for managing and inserting prompts into AI chat platforms.

 ## Features

 - **Universal LLM Support**: Works with Claude, ChatGPT, Gemini, and Perplexity
-- **Organized Library**: Nested folders for prompt organization
+- **Organized Suite**: Nested folders for prompt organization
 - **Scheduled Prompts**: Schedule prompts for automatic submission at specific times
 - **Local Storage**: All data stored locally in your browser - zero data collection
-- **Export/Import**: Backup and restore your prompt library between devices
+- **Export/Import**: Backup and restore your prompt suite between devices
 - **Apple-Minimal Design**: Clean, modern interface optimized for productivity

 ## Installation